François Louis, Prince of Conti: Candidacy for throne of Poland-Lithuania

+In 1697, Conti was put forward as a candidate in the Polish–Lithuanian royal election of that year, eventually being elected King of Poland and Grand Duke of Lithuania, but was forced to concede after Augustus the Strong, the Elector of Saxony, sent an army to force Conti from his headquarters in Oliwa.

 Marriage

 Conti was the protégé of his uncle, Louis de Bourbon, le Grand Condé, whose granddaughter, Marie Thérèse de Bourbon (1666–1732), he married at the Palace of Versailles on 22 January 1688, before the assembled court.
 Marie Thérése along with her sisters were called "dolls of the blood" (French: les poupées du sang) because of their small stature.